lukiwieser/racetrack/ex3/README.md

 1) AI Static: train a model on one racetrack, and display 3 test runs as static images.
 2) AI Interactive: trans a model on one racetrack, and watch live as the trained model plays a game.
-3) User: Let the user play on one racetrack by applying inputs via the comandline
+3) User: Let the user play on one racetrack by applying inputs via the command line.

-Additionally, there is the jupyter notebook [analyze_model.ipynb](analyze_model.ipynb) to create exploratorive statistics and plots.
+Additionally, there is the jupyter notebook [model_analysis.ipynb](model_analysis.ipynb) to create exploratory statistics and plots.

 ## Usage